Human Growth Hormone (HGH)

 As referred to above, HGH can cause the body to become less sensitive to insulin, leading to possible diabetes.
 For this reason, it’s not suitable for anyone who already has insulin problems or has been diagnosed with diabetes.
 Anyone with diabetic complications should also avoid this drug.

 In addition, because HGH is an agent which acts directly on cell growth, it’s not recommended for anyone who has either malignant or benign tumors, or a history of cancer.

-Is it best suited to cutting, bulking or both?
+Is Human Growth Hormone best suited to cutting, bulking or both?

 Although HGH will assist with lean muscle mass, it won’t provide the huge gains seen with typical bulking steroids when it’s run alone.
 However, when used alongside a bulking steroid, the results can be phenomenal.